Gaya/clevernode/source/about/index.md

 I am an active **runner**, which helps me both physically and mentally.
 I created [Create My Run](https://createmy.run), a small web application where runners can generate their runs based on location and distance they'd wish to run.

+You can find me at **loud music** concerts drinking a beer and banging my head.
+I also play in a band called Dead Soil, and [share some solo music on Youtube](https://www.youtube.com/channel/UChnJcc3EMvjjzx_yc0nUuSA).

 I love to **cook** for me and my wife, friends, and family.

-You can find me at **loud music** concerts drinking a beer and banging my head.

 I enjoy a good **glass of whisky** (or whiskey) with good company and a good conversation.